UKHO/gsfpy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Generic Sensor Format for Python could always use more documentation, whether as part of the
+gsfpy could always use more documentation, whether as part of the
-official Generic Sensor Format for Python docs, in docstrings, or even on the web in blog posts,
+official gsfpy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback